-The academic profile aims to ensure that graduates in engineering who have completed a programme in materials chemistry at SDU are able to develop and deliver solutions to complex problems of material technology within the chemical, petrochemical, energy technology and materials technology industries, as well as to implement these solutions.
-The academic profile aims to provide a high level of international research-based technical knowledge within the area of classic solid state chemistry and metallurgy, technical electrochemistry and energy conversion, while ensuring that the candidate will be able to use and further develop the scientific methodology within these areas.
+The academic profile aims to ensure that graduates in engineering who have completed a programme in materials chemistry are able to develop and deliver solutions to complex problems of material technology within the chemical, petrochemical, energy technology and materials technology industries, as well as to implement these solutions.
+The academic profile aims to provide a high level of international research-based knowledge within the area of classic solid state chemistry and metallurgy, technical electrochemistry and energy conversion, as well as enabling the graduate to apply and further develop the scientific methods within these areas.